thoughtspot/thoughtspot.github.io/_release/notes.md

 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
 <p>ThoughtSpot version 5.0 is now available.
-This release includes the features and issue fixes shown here.</p>
+This release includes the features and issues shown here.</p>

 <ul>
    <li><a href="notes.html#5-0-new-features-and-functionality">5.0 New Features and Functionality</a></li>